Martynas Švėgžda von Bekker: Activities

 Since 1990, Švėgžda von Bekker has given multiple solo and chamber music concerts in Scandinavia, Baltic countries, France, Germany, Portugal, Switzerland, Russia, United States and in Asia.
 From 1991 to 1997 he was part of the piano trio Coloris and won multiple first prizes in musical competitions.

 He premiered the Alfred Schnittke Concert for Violin and Symphony Orchestra no. 1 with Hochschule für Musik und Theater Hamburg's Symphony Orchestra in 1993.

 He also performed with the Berliner Symphoniker, the Georgian State Symphony Orchestra, the Lithuanian National Symphony Orchestra, the Lithuanian Chamber Orchestra, the Lithuanian St. Christopher Chamber Orchestra, the chamber orchestra Klaipėda, the Mikkeli chamber orchestra (Finland), the Hamburger Symphoniker as well as the Neue Philharmonie Hamburg and the Gloriamus philharmonia (Indonesia).

 He entered his international performing career in Paris.
 He has performed alongside Hans-Dieter Baum, Igor Uryash, Nikolai Lugansky, Detlef Kraus, Yuri Mazurkevich, Duncan McTier, George Tchitchinadze and more.

 His professional range and spectrum were broadened by concerts in the Laeiszhalle in Hamburg, Schauspielhaus in Berlin, at UNESCO in Paris and in the Tchaikovski Hall in Moscow.
 These experiences also inspired him to create his own compositions.

 In 2001, he founded and lead the international and interdisciplinary "Alternative Classical Music Festivals" in Lithuania which took place up till 2011.
 In the course of those years many famous musicians, personalities and unusual musical, visual and other artistic projects were brought together.
 He also ran masterclasses.

-In 2015, the international and interdisciplinary art academy "Alternative Academy of Arts" was founded in Hamburg.